March participants

 Low-intensity training over a long period of time

 Marching involves walking at a steady pace at your working heart rate.
-Walk 15 kilometers in three hours with a ten-minute break every hour, then rest for an hour.
+Walk 15 kilometres in three hours with a ten-minute break every hour, then rest for an hour.
 Repeat until you reach your destination.
-40 kilometers takes about 10 hours.
+40 kilometres takes about 10 hours.
 Marching is low-intensity training that keeps you at your working heart rate for a long time, building fitness and endurance without the high impact of running.

 For power walking, rucking, and fast hiking